colemanimhoff/fundamentals/react-redux/testing/README.md

 Anytime you run tests, follow these steps:

-1. Look at each invididual part of your application (Reducer, Action, Component, Hook, etc)
+1. Look at each individual part of your application (Reducer, Action, Component, Hook, etc)
 2. Imagine telling a friend 'heres what this piece of code does'
 3. Write a test to verify each part does what you expect